Welcome/Shalom

 ![]() Congregation Beth Abraham has been an active shul in the city of Buffalo since 1922.
 While for much of its history CBA identified as Orthodox, it reinvented itself as a fully egalitarian Conservative synagogue in the 90's.
 To learn more about CBA, its history and who we are today, click HERE.

 WHAT'S HAPPENING Below are activities, events and announcements for Congregation Beth Abraham.
 Please scroll to the bottom of the page as items may not be listed in chronological order.
 You may also click HERE to visit our COMMUNITY page with additional information concerning Jewish Buffalo and the greater WNY Community.
-Join us for Kabbalat Shabbat services, Friday, January 17 at 6:30pm.
+Join us for Kabbalat Shabbat services, Friday, March 21 at 6:30pm.
 Services will be led by Cantor Irwin Gelman with lively musical accompaniment by Roberta Levine and Marty Kerker.
-The D'var Torah will be delivered by Deborah Greitzr.
 Please note that we will have a security guard on premises during services.
-Please join us afterwards in the social hall for kiddush and a light dessert oneg, provided by CBA.
+Please join us afterwards in the social hall for kiddush and a light dessert /nosh oneg, provided by CBA.
 To join us on Zoom, click HERE

 CBA appreciates your financial support and we are happy to offer the convenience of secure online donations by clicking on the "Donate" button above.
 In addition to our annual appeal to cover our operating costs, we appreciate your help with building renovations, accessibility improvements, special projects and our regular ongoing expenses.
 If you make a donation of $18 or more, you will automatically be considered a member unless you choose to opt out by informing us accordingly.